August 2: Our Lady of Angels, Assisi, Italy (13th Century)

 The original chapel is thought to date from the 4th Century, and was built by holy hermits who had come from the Valley of Josaphat.
 It is said that they brought relics of the Blessed Virgin with them to the region when they constructed the chapel.

-When Saint Francis chanced to come upon the little, run down and abandoned chapel of Our Lady of Angels, or Santa Maria degli Angelis, in the year 1208, it was almost completely hidden in shrubs and brush.
+When Saint Francis came upon the little, run down and abandoned chapel of Our Lady of Angels, or Santa Maria degli Angelis, in the year 1208, it was almost completely hidden in shrubs and brush.
 Saint Francis entered the hidden church, which measured only twenty-two feet by thirteen feet, and saw the ancient fresco that had been placed above the main altar.
 It was an image of the Assumption of the Blessed Virgin surrounded by angels.
 Some say that this is why the chapel was named Our Lady of Angels, although there are also legends that angels could often be heard singing there.

 The place took its name, the Little Portion, or Portiuncula in the native Italian, from the small section of fertile land that was gifted to the monks for them to work for their support.
 It is said that this was the place where Saint Francis first understood his vocation, received visions, and was also where the saint desired to live.
 The Benedictines had lived at that location for hundreds of years, but the Benedictine monks gave this chapel to Saint Francis upon his request.
 It was certainly here that the Franciscan Order was founded.